RootlessAgrarian/mappingguide/docs/fundamentals/3_testing.md

 Archive size: 92432 bytes (91 KiB)
 Everything is Ok
 ```
+This script is a bit too simpleminded for production work;  it uses only one MyMap folder with one 'map' subfolder, with just one manifest and description file for all maps I'm currently building.
+I'm building throwaway maps as tutorial exercises, so this doesn't matter.
+The script could easily be rewritten with a little more functionality and another argument, so that the "MyMap" dir was selectable/creatable on the fly.

 [<- Tutorial 2 - Creating a basic map](2_firstmap.md) --- [Shortcuts and HotKeys ->](../Shortcuts.md)